 I came to the nation's capital (against the advice of everyone I love and trust) determined to conquer.

-What I brought with me was my prized acquisition: a degree in business administration earned 18 months earlier from the University of Texas at El Paso.
+What I brought with me was my prized acquisition, a degree in business administration earned 18 months earlier from the University of Texas at El Paso.

 Homesickness is standard for young people who stray from the security of family and familiar surroundings to challenge a big city.
+I knew it was coming.

 But I wasn't prepared for some of the things I missed terribly: